facebook/react-native-website/docs/getting-started.md

 > If you previously installed a global `react-native-cli` package, please remove it as it may cause unexpected issues.

 React Native has a built-in command line interface, which you can use to generate a new project.
 You can access it without installing anything globally using `npx`, which ships with Node.js.
 Let's create a new React Native project called "AwesomeProject":
+Make sure that you have run the metro server by executing  `npx react-native start`
 ```sh
 npx react-native init AwesomeProject
 ```